iCliniq Logo

 • Abrupt severe back pain.

-• The pain can be perceived on all parts of the spine and on the sides of the back, but it is more pronounced in the middle and lower spine.
+• The pain can be perceived on all parts of the spine and the sides of the back, but it is more pronounced in the middle and lower spine.

 • The pain can be sharp.

-• Pain worsens with standing or walking.
+• Pain worsens when standing or walking.

 • Pain decreases in intensity and improves while lying on the back.